About

 Reporter

 Hadassah Alencar is a bilingual journalist based near Montreal.
-She recently completed the journalism program at Concordia University, where she worked as a teaching assistant and became editor-in-chief of The Concordian newspaper.
+She is a graduate of Concordia University’s journalism program, where she worked as a teaching assistant and became editor-in-chief of The Concordian newspaper.
 Prior to pursuing her journalism degree, Hadassah freelanced for numerous publications.
 More by Hadassah Alencar

 Reporter